-1. Cross-references.
-In making disclosures, lessors may include in the nonsegregated disclosures a cross-reference to items contained among the segregated disclosures rather than repeat the items.

-2. Identification of parties.
-While disclosures must be made clearly and conspicuously, lessors are not required to use the word "lessor" and "lessee" to identify the parties to the lease transaction.

-3. Lessor's address.
-The lessor need only be identified by name; an address may be provided but is not required.

-4. Multiple lessors and lessees.
-In transactions involving multiple lessors and multiple lessees, a single lessor may make all the disclosures to a single lessee as long as the disclosure statement identifies all the lessors and lessees.

-5. Lessee's signature.
+- 1. Cross-references.
+Lessors may include in the nonsegregated disclosures a cross-reference to items in the segregated disclosures rather than repeat those items.
+A lessor may include in the segregated disclosures numeric or alphabetic designations as cross-references to related information so long as such references do not obscure or detract from the segregated disclosures. - 2.
+Identification of parties.
+While disclosures must be made clearly and conspicuously, lessors are not required to use the word "lessor" and "lessee" to identify the parties to the lease transaction. - 3.
+Lessor's address.
+The lessor must be identified by name; an address (and telephone number) may be provided. - 4.
+Multiple lessors and lessees.
+In transactions involving multiple lessors and multiple lessees, a single lessor may make all the disclosures to a single lessee as long as the disclosure statement identifies all the lessors and lessees. - 5.
+Lessee's signature.
 The regulation does not require that the lessee sign the disclosure statement, whether disclosures are separately provided or are part of the lease contract.
-Nevertheless, to ensure that disclosures are given before a lessee becomes obligated on the lease transaction, the lessor may ask the lessee to sign the disclosure statement or an acknowledgement of receipt, may place disclosures that are included in the lease documents above the lessee's signature, or may include instructions alerting a lessee to read the disclosures prior to signing the lease.
+Nevertheless, to provide evidence that disclosures are given before a lessee becomes obligated on the lease transaction, the lessor may, for example, ask the lessee to sign the disclosure statement or an acknowledgement of receipt, may place disclosures that are included in the lease documents above the lessee's signature, or include instructions alerting a lessee to read the disclosures prior to signing the lease.